joeyhage/homebridge-spotify-speaker/README.md

     ```

-For more details, see the [offical auth documentation](https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow)
+For more details, see the [official auth documentation](https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow)

 And you can find [all the scopes here](https://developer.spotify.com/documentation/general/guides/scopes/)

-## Spotify authentication flow
+## Spotify's authentication flow

 With the previous steps, you will provide the code grant and the plugin will do the rest.

 - It will generate the access and refresh tokens
 - It will store them in a file named `.homebridge-spotify` in the homebridge's persist directory.
-Thus when your homebridge server restarts, it can fetch back the tokens.
+Thus, when your homebridge server restarts, it can fetch back the tokens.
 - It will automatically refresh the access token when needed